Ralph Lagergren’s cell phone “protection” won’t protect him when he tries to invoke a buyback clause. Is he out of luck?

 But it’s wrong in the sense that neither the Verizon reseller, nor ProtectCell, made any meaningful effort to disclose the terms of your membership.
 Instead, a sales representative simply gave you verbal assurances that after two years, this plan would allow you to receive 25 percent of the retail value of your phone.

 I’m not going to get too much into this, but you really have to do your homework before buying one of these memberships.
 They might make sense, but as the voiceover guy is fond of mumbling at the end of an ad, some restrictions apply.
 Or maybe in your case, lots of restrictions.
+(Here’s a similar case involving AT&T and an account cancellation.)

 It is difficult to not get drawn into a broader discussion about the way wireless companies in general operate.
 I’m looking at a $500 AT&T wireless bill of my own right now, filled with incomprehensible fees, surprise surcharges and “gotchas.”